Award-winning, Lucia Evans, is an Irish-Zimbabwean singer and winner of the Irish talent show You’re a Star (2006).

-Evans’s first single, “Bruised Not Broken”, released on Universal Records and entered the Irish Singles Chart at number five in 20 April 2006 and stayed in the top ten for three weeks.
+Evans’s first single, “Bruised Not Broken”, was released on Universal Records and entered the Irish Singles Chart at number five on 20 April 2006 and stayed in the top ten for three weeks.

-She has appeared several times as a feature singer on The Late Late Show and as an independant artist she released her own song “The Other Man” (2007), winning critical acclaim.
+She has appeared several times as a featured singer on The Late Late Show and as an independent artist, she released her own song “The Other Man” (2007), winning critical acclaim.
 Followed by her debut album, Natural Woman, in 2009.

-Since 2013, Lucia has been toured as the feature singer in the Irish Dance show, Heartbeat of Home, won an AIMS Award – For best Comedienne, played the role of Sheena Halligan in TV Soap, Fair City, performed with the RTÉ’s concert orchestra and worked with Golden Globe nominated composer Brian Byrne.
+Since 2013, Lucia has toured as the featured singer in the Irish Dance show, Heartbeat of Home, won an AIMS Award – For best Comedienne, played the role of Sheena Halligan in TV Soap, Fair City, performed with the RTÉ’s concert orchestra and worked with Golden Globe-nominated composer Brian Byrne.

 Lucia talks about why she decided to sign up for The Performer’s Edge programme and what she got out of it.